ben-laufer/CpG_Me/README.md

 5. Calculate nucleotide frequencies (coverage)
 6. Extract CpG methylation
 7. Merge symmetric CpG sites
-8. Individual sample Quality control and analysis (QC/QA)
+8. Individual sample quality control and analysis (QC/QA)
 9. Legacy file (DSS/DMRfinder) conversion

 A final command line call generates html QC/QA reports for all samples that easily enables the identification of failed samples and specifically what went wrong.

+## Quick Start

+Assuming everything is installed and that you have paired-end 150 bp reads from the NovaSeq, where Swift's Accel-NGS Methyl-Seq Kit kit was used for library preparation, all you need to do is change to your working directory and run the following command for the human genome:

+`sbatch --array=1-96 /share/lasallelab/programs/CpG_Me/Paired-end/CpG_Me_PE_controller.sh  hg38`

+Once your alignments are complete, you can generate the overall QC/QA report with the following command:

+`sbatch /share/lasallelab/programs/CpG_Me/Paired-end/CpG_Me_PE_QC.sh`

 ## Installation